purelxw/email-spliffer/README.md

 Make sure your gmail has less secure apps (https://myaccount.google.com/lesssecureapps)

 ## Support
-If you need help, dm the discord lozza#0888
+If you need help, dm the discord lozza#0888 or the telegram t.me/purelxw